This piece is part of Ragan’s Crisis Communications Guidebook, 2020 Edition. Get your copy of the full book here.

 Imagine this: You are eating dinner at a major corporate event.
-The event only serves soup for dinner, and a spoon is the only utensil you need.
+The event serves soup for dinner, and a spoon is the only utensil you need.
 However, the table is set with a knife and fork.
 You don’t have the right tool for the job, which means you can’t eat your soup.

 Why do you only have a knife and fork?
 Because one of the top corporate officials declared that each person needed a utensil for dinner.
 The terminology was flawed.